mgba-emu/www/faq.markdown

 mGBA emulates two platforms currently, with the work-in-progress medusa version supporting a third:

 - Game Boy Advance emulation is currently very good.
 There are known bugs and a small handful of games that don't boot.
-- Game Boy/Game Boy Color emulation is rather rough.
-Many games work but many games also don't.
+- Game Boy/Game Boy Color emulation is good.
+Most games work but there are still plenty of bugs.
 Please file a bug if you find a game that doesn't boot.
 - DS support is very early and only available in the medusa branch, which is not under active development at the moment.

 Current bugs can be found on GitHub for [GBA](https://github.com/mgba-emu/mgba/issues?q=is%3Aissue+is%3Aopen+label%3Aplatform%3AGBA), [GB/C](https://github.com/mgba-emu/mgba/issues?q=is%3Aissue+is%3Aopen+label%3Aplatform%3AGB%2FGBC) and [DS](https://github.com/mgba-emu/mgba/issues?q=is%3Aissue+is%3Aopen+label%3Aplatform%3ADS)